History of Providence, Rhode Island: First decades

 From the mid 2000s to early 2010s, the city of Providence worked to relocate portions of Interstate 95 and 195, with the intention of reunifying formerly divided neighborhoods on the city's West Side.
-The project, which cost more than $620 million, freed 19 acres of land in and adjacent to the city's Jewelry District.
+The project cost more than $620 million but freed 19 acres of land in and adjacent to the city's Jewelry District.
 The city and state have marketed the new neighborhood as Providence's "Innovation & Design District," with the intention of establishing the area as a science, technology, and education hub and cementing the city's knowledge economy.

-During the 2000s and early 2010s, new investment was triggered in the city with new construction including numerous condominium and hotel projects and a new office highrise.
+During the 2000s and early 2010s, new investment was triggered in the city with new construction, including numerous condominium and hotel projects and a new office high rise.
 The city recruited a number of companies including Virgin Pulse and GE Digital to establish offices in Providence, offering tax incentives and advertising a lower cost of living than nearby Boston.

 Ongoing challenges

 Poverty remains a problem in Providence, with 26 percent of the city living below the federal poverty line.
-A 2020 Brandeis University report found that the opportunity gap between white and Latino children in Providence was the third-highest of the 100 cities considered in the study.
+A 2020 Brandeis University report claimed that the "opportunity gap" between white and Latino children in Providence was the third-highest of the 100 cities considered in the study.

 From 2004 to 2005, Providence had the highest rise in median housing price of any city in the United States.

 Bicycle and pedestrian initiatives

-The late 2010s saw a number of bicycle and pedestrian infrastructure improvements, many spearheaded by Jorge Elorza, himself a cycling enthusiast.
+The late 2010s saw a number of bicycle and pedestrian infrastructure improvements.
 A greenway opened in Roger Williams Park in 2017.
-In August 2019, the Providence River Pedestrian and Bicycle Bridge, connecting the east and west sides of downtown, opened.
+In August 2019, the Providence River Pedestrian and Bicycle Bridge opened, connecting the east and west sides of downtown.
 The bridge was built on the granite piers of the old Route 195 bridge.

 A bicycle sharing program started in September 2018, only to be halted within a year due to vandalism and theft.

-In January 2020, mayor Jorge Elorza unveiled a "Great Streets" initiative to create a framework of public space improvements to encourage walking, riding bicycles, and public transit.
+In January 2020, mayor Jorge Elorza introduced a "Great Streets" initiative to create a framework of public space improvements to encourage walking, riding bicycles, and using public transit.
 The plan includes establishing an "Urban Trail Network" which includes 60 miles of bicycle paths, bike lanes, and greenways within Providence.